Fencing and How to Handle Node Failure

 Click Create

-4. Next, locate the node hosting fencing-vm1 located within the fencing project section and record this information.
-In this example, the node name is worker-cluster-r2k68-1.
+4. Next, find the node where fencing-vm1 is running.
+In this example, the node is worker-cluster-r2k68-1.

 Get VM info